top of page

 I coax the often buried traces of the past into visibility that cling to the corporal forms of effigies.

-Wandering through many spaces, I apply a spontaneous approach to marking using graphite and colored pencils, pastels, oil sticks, gouache and acrylics that I hone in plein-air to coax images to emerge upon a variety of surfaces.
+Wandering through many spaces with my body and my mind, I apply a spontaneous approach to marking using graphite and colored pencils, pastels, oil sticks, gouache and acrylics that I hone in plein-air to coax images to emerge upon a variety of surfaces.
 Words are often applied to further illuminate the remaining shadows.

 Although often assigned to erasure and neglect, effigies possess a vitality that often in my images appears sentient.